We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Oats are available to purchase online.

 8. Leafy green vegetables

 Leafy green vegetables are rich in nitrates, which help to manage blood pressure.
 Some research suggests that eating 1–2 servings of nitrate-rich vegetables every day can reduce hypertension for up to 24 hours.

 To consume a daily dose of green vegetables, stir spinach into curries and stews, sauté Swiss chard with garlic for a tasty side dish, or bake a batch of kale chips.

 Garlic is a natural antibiotic and antifungal food.
 Its main active ingredient, allicin, is often responsible for associated health benefits.

 Garlic can enhance the flavor of many savory meals, including stir-fries, soups, and omelets.
 Using garlic instead of salt can further promote the health of the heart.

 10. Fermented foods

 Fermented foods are rich in probiotics, which are beneficial bacteria that play an important role in maintaining gut health.
-Eating probiotics can have a modest effect on high blood pressure, according to a review of nine studies.
+Eating probiotics can have a modest effect on high blood pressure, according to

 The researchers reported more enhanced effects when study participants consumed: